mulriple/RHTableViewProvider/README.md

 ## TODOs

 * This is currently best for more static tableViews and menus, I'll be re-implementing a version of 'cellForRowAtIndexPath' to lazy load in cells/sections without the boilerplate.
-* I have a simple version of this for Core Data working with, NSFetchedResultsController which I will probably add as a separate repo.
 * The idea behind this probably doesn't apply to editable tables but I'll have a go!
 * Add the option to use iOS 6 pull-to-refresh instead of the custom view